rhayes777/PyAutoFit/docs/graphical/multiple_datasets.rst

-.. _graphical:
+.. _multiple_datasets:

 Multiple Datasets
 -----------------

 **NOTE: Graphical models are an in-development feature.
 This example serves to illustrate what we currently developing , but the API is subject to change.
-If you are interested in using graphical models I recommend you contact me directly (https://github.com/Jammy2211) so we can discuss how to implement **PyAutoFit** for your use-case.**
+If you are interested in using graphical models I recommend you contact me directly ( https://github.com/Jammy2211 ) so we can discuss how to implement **PyAutoFit** for your use-case.**

 For graphical model composition, we saw how to compose a graphical model which fitted a single dataset.
 In this example, we will show how to build a graphical model that fits multiple datasets.